Joe Brolly

-Joe Brolly (born 25 June 1969 Dungiven, County Londonderry, Northern Ireland) is a Gaelic football analyst, former player and barrister who played at senior level for the Derry county team.
+Joe Brolly (born Padraig Joseph Brolly; 25 June 1969) is an Irish Gaelic football analyst, coach, selector, former player and barrister who played at senior level for the Derry county team.
+He is from Dungiven.

 Brolly played for Derry in the 1990s and early 2000s and was part of the county's only All-Ireland Senior Football Championship winning side in 1993.
 He also won two Ulster Senior Football Championships and four National League titles.
 Brolly played club football for St Canice's Dungiven for most of his career, before transferring to St Brigid's GAC in Belfast.
 He usually played as right corner forward and was renowned for his accurate point-taking, goal-scoring ability, pace and ability to take on opponents.
 He was also known for his goal celebration of blowing kisses to the crowd, and had his nose broken twice during his career immediately after scoring goals.

-After retiring as a player, Brolly fashioned a niche for himself in television punditry, most prominently with RTÉ on The Sunday Game until 2019.
+After retiring as a player, Brolly became a television pundit, most prominently with RTÉ on The Sunday Game until 2019.

+Outside of sports, Brolly is often involved in both political punditry and political activism, particularly around Irish republican causes.

 Early and family life

 Brolly is the son of noted traditional singer and Limavady Sinn Féin councillor Anne Brolly.
 His father Francie, also a traditional musician, played Gaelic football for Derry in the 1960s, and was later a Sinn Féin councillor and MLA.

-Joe Brolly is a first cousin of Derry player Liam Hinphey and Monaghan player Vincent Corey, and second cousin to Tyrone footballers Colm and Plunkett Donaghy.
-He is from Dungiven, County Londonderry, Northern Ireland.

 Brolly boarded in Saint Patrick's Grammar School, Armagh where he played basketball for Ireland as a schoolboy.
-After school he progressed to Trinity College Dublin to read law, before doing a postgraduate course at Queen's University Belfast.
+After school he progressed to Trinity College Dublin to read law graduating in 1991 with a Bachelors in Laws degree, before doing a postgraduate course at Queen's University Belfast.
 He was a prominent member of the Dublin University Central Athletic Club (DUCAC) in his Trinity days, and became a member of the student executive.

-Brolly married podcaster and radio presenter Laurita Blewitt at the Ice House Hotel in County Mayo in August 2022.
+Brolly's first wife was Emma-Rose McCann from Ballymena, daughter of the famous Jack McCann, historian, raconteur and proprietor of Jack McCann & Son Solicitors, whom he met in Trinity where she studied French and English literature before qualifying as a solicitor.
+Emma is a first cousin of the actor Liam Neeson.
+The couple have five children.
+Brolly is now married to podcaster and radio presenter Laurita Blewitt.
+They married at the Ice House Hotel in County Mayo in August 2022.

+Joe Brolly is a first cousin of Derry player Liam Hinphey and Monaghan player Vincent Corey, and second cousin to Tyrone footballers Colm and Plunkett Donaghy.